Stamford Raffles: Singapore (1822–1823)

 Raffles returned to Singapore in October 1822.
 Raffles was pleased with the fact that Singapore had grown exponentially in such a short period of time.
 The colony was a bustling hub of trade and economic activity.
 Even so, Farquhar's administration was deemed unsatisfactory, for example, he allowed merchants to encroach on government areas, permitted vices such as gambling, and tolerated slave trade.
 In response, Raffles instituted new policies, and set up a committee headed by the colony's engineer, Philip Jackson to draw up a plan, now known as the Jackson Plan or Raffles Town Plan, based on instructions by Raffles.
 The plan was still racially segregated, giving the best land to the Europeans.
 Yet it was considered remarkably scientific for the time.
-Raffles also supervised the leveling of a small hill south of Singapore River to create Commercial Square (now Raffles Place).
+Raffles also supervised the levelling of a small hill south of Singapore River to create Commercial Square (now Raffles Place).

 It was also during the re-planning and reconstruction of the port town that Farquhar dramatically argued with Raffles, who now considered him unfit for the position of Resident.
 Raffles dismissed Farquhar in April 1823, and took direct control.
 He had written to Calcutta declaring Farquhar to be incompetent in January 1823, and repeated efforts were made to persuade Calcutta to send a replacement for Farquhar; but they remained unanswered.
 Raffles made Johor a British protectorate, raising a protest from Van der Capellen.
 Eventually, Calcutta appointed John Crawfurd, who had followed Raffles for over twenty years, as the new Resident of Singapore, while Captain William Gordon MacKenzie took over Bencoolen.
 In March 1823, coincidentally the same day he was replaced, he received an official reprimand from London for the takeover of Nias.

 Raffles convened a meeting on 1 April 1823, with the intention of opening a Malay college in Singapore, based on his observations on his years in southeast Asia, and his belief of the importance of both the local and the European languages.
 Raffles personally gave $2,000 towards the effort, the East India Company gave $4,000, with the contributions from various subscribers totalling $17,495.
 This would be the founding of Raffles Institution.